 —Kate Nolan, MSF Emergency Coordinator

-MSF teams carried out more than 500,000 outpatient and 10,000 inpatient consultations between August 2017 and April 2018.
+MSF teams carried out more than 656,200 medical consultations and treated 13,179 inpatients between August 2017 and June 2018.
 The most common conditions treated were respiratory infections, diarrheal diseases, and skin diseases—all related to poor living conditions.
 Teams have also worked to improve water and sanitation services, constructing more sustainable latrines, drilling boreholes and tube wells, and installing a gravity-fed water supply system.

 The Rohingya had very limited access to health care in Myanmar, and the majority did not receive routine vaccinations.
-This makes them highly vulnerable to preventable diseases, such as measles.
-In December, MSF warned that diphtheria, a rare disease long forgotten in most parts of the world, was re-emerging among the Rohingya.
+This makes them highly vulnerable to preventable diseases.
+Vaccination campaigns, supported by MSF, have been instrumental in preventing outbreaks of cholera and measles, and in containing the spread of diphtheria—a rare disease long forgotten in most parts of the world.
+In December 2017, MSF warned that diphtheria was re-emerging among the Rohingya.
 Diphtheria is a contagious bacterial infection known to cause airway obstruction and damage to the heart and nervous system, and can be fatal if left untreated.
-MSF treated more than 5,800 people for diphtheria in Cox’s Bazar district by the end of April 2018.
+MSF treated more than 6,442 people for diphtheria in Cox’s Bazar district by the end of June 2018.

 We are also responding to the aftermath of horrific violence against the Rohingya committed by security forces and militias in Myanmar during the “clearance operations” that began on August 25, 2017.
 MSF has gathered accounts from patients from different areas of Rakhine state describing raids on villages, arson attacks, shootings, stabbings, and sexual violence.
 Our report provides a startling picture of widespread and targeted violence against the Rohingya.
 Using the most conservative figures, MSF mortality surveys indicate that at least 6,700 Rohingya were killed within the first month of the violent campaign—including at least 730 children under the age of five.